-Development and Training (continued)
+Human Capital Development (CONTINUED)

-As part of our culture, our employees are encouraged to share their experiences of the wonderful things that happen at the workplace.
-In 2014, we launched the Wynn Stories Program to share Wynn Stories.
+Our employees are encouraged to share their experiences of the wonderful things that happen at the workplace.
+In 2014, we launched the Wynn Stories Program.
 Our stories celebrate "heroes" who excel at living and breathing our core values.
-We have developed convenient ways for our employees to submit their Wynn Stories, which are shared on our intranet 'The WIRE', Story Cards, and in-person through Story Champions.
+We have developed convenient ways for our employees to submit their Wynn Stories, which are shared on our intranet, "The WIRE", Story Cards, and in-person through Story Champions.